Adopting an Integrated Pest Management Approach

 This is not as big an undertaking as it may first appear, because most vegetables can be grouped into plant families with similar pest and disease problems.
 Rotations of vegetable crops should also be based on plant families.
 If you are not yet familiar with vegetable plant families, see the Referral Chart of Plant Families, a concise guide jointly published by Virginia Tech and the Virginia Cooperative Extension Service.

 If you don't want to be caught by surprise this growing season, take an hour or so now to find out what resources are available to help you be prepared for pest and disease problems.
-Do an internet search for "IPM Vegetables" or "Integrated Pest Management" + another crop-related or method-related term, and explore the results for your own and nearby states.
+Plug "IPM Vegetables" or "Integrated Pest Management" + another crop-related or method-related term into your favorite search engine, and explore the results for your own and nearby states.

 Stay on the Lookout